-The trial was successful so we will be rolling these devices out across all community settings in the coming year eMeds allows clinicians to prescribe medication remotely, without having to handwrite a prescription.
+Improving the prescription of medication for our service users eMeds allows clinicians to prescribe medication remotely, without having to handwrite a prescription.
 This reduces the potential for errors caused by deciphering hand-written prescriptions, and by automatically sending the required information to our dispensing partner, it reduces the time taken to receive medication.
 It also provides fast access to potentially lifesaving information, as well as reducing duplication of information gathering.